OC Functional Nutritionist

 5. Environmental Toxins

-Exposure to toxins like pesticides, heavy metals, and pollutants can damage the intestinal lining and contribute to a leaky gut
+Exposure to toxins like pesticides, heavy metals, and pollutants can damage the intestinal lining and contribute to a leaky gut.

 6. Food Sensitivities